TomK32/Unstack2/README.md

-A port of Unstack to android using Gideros.
+A port of Unstack to android using CoronaSDK.

 ## Autors

 * Thomas R. Koll

 ## References